aufau/SaberMod/README.rst

   1024 - Roundlimit      2048 - Teamsize        4096 - Remove
   8192 - No Kicks        16384 - With Kicks
   =====================  =====================  =====================

+g_damagePlums
+  Allow clients with `cg_damagePlums` enabled to see damage plums.

 g_instagib 0
   Enable simple instagib mode for all weapons.
 Splash does no damage.